CHIPS Version 1: spell C-H-I-P-S.

 It is fairly common for Deaf households to come up with "home signs" to refer to things that may not have commonly recognized signs outside of the home.
 (Note: I don't recommend Hearing people "invent" signs because Hearing people who are not immersed in the culture tend to create home-signs that conflict with existing signs and/or are embarrassingly inappropriate.
 When in doubt whether a sign is offensive or not -- ask a Deaf person.)

 I originally posted the variation of the sign for CHIPS here with an explanation that it was a "home-sign" so that people could appreciate the fact that this language came into being as a direct result of people adapting to their circumstances.
 Back then, (when I first posted it) I figured it would be unlikely to see this sign done outside my home.
-I posted, "Who knows?
-Maybe it will catch on?"
+I posted it figuring it might be helpful to others.

 Well it seems many others have also "came up with this sign" and/or it has spread very quickly.
 See below.